 SUA is founded on the belief that student-centered education is the best way to promote peace and human rights by fostering a global humanistic perspective on the world in which we live.
 The university prepares students for graduate studies and the world of work in an increasingly diverse and global society.

 SUA currently offers a B.A. in Liberal Arts, with concentrations in Environmental Studies; Humanities; International Studies; and Social and Behavioral Sciences.
-SUA also offers an MA in Second and Foreign Language Education with a concentration in Teaching English to Speakers of Other Languages and a Certificate Program in Teaching Japanese as a Foreign Language.
+SUA also offers an MA in Educational Leadership and Societal Change.

 Soka University is founded upon the Buddhist principles of peace, human rights and the sanctity of life.
 The curriculum is non-sectarian.
 Educational objectives are fostered at the university through the commitment to rigorous academic endeavors, free and open dialogue, and an appreciation for human diversity.
 Education is an integrating process in which students gain an awareness of the interdependence of themselves, others and the environment.
 Wisdom, courage and compassion - values treasured by the university -- do not exist in isolation.
 They emerge in individuals as they learn the importance of service to others, to the natural world around them, and to the great cause of peace and freedom.